What are your chances of acceptance?

 Are you looking to participate in a meaningful experience, meet like-minded people, and learn something new this summer?
 Then a summer program might be just the ticket.
 Maryland is home to world-class institutions—including colleges, universities, and government departments—that offer plenty of experiences for high school students.

-12 Summer Programs in Maryland
+20 Summer Programs in Maryland

-1. Science and Engineering Apprenticeship Program
+1. Science and Engineering Research Internship Program

-Dates: Varies
+Dates: Varies depending on location

-Location: U.S. Army Research Laboratories
+Location: University and U.S. Army Research Laboratories and Centers around Maryland

 Cost: Free

-For high schoolers passionate about STEM, the Army Educational Outreach Program is a great opportunity to work one-on-one with an experienced professional conducting research on a science or engineering topic.
-You will get to work with your mentor in real university or Army Research labs and have access to cutting-edge technologies to help develop solutions to some of the country’s pressing issues.
-Not only is this program free, but students who participate get a stipend for their work.
-Since this is a highly selective program, you will need to fill out an application, write an essay, and submit a letter of recommendation, so make sure you effectively manage your time to get everything done before the deadline.
+For high schoolers passionate about STEM, the Army Educational Outreach Program is a great opportunity to work one-on-one with an experienced professional while conducting research on a science or engineering topic within areas such as immunology and mechanical engineering.
+You will get to work with your mentor in real university or Army Research labs, which will give you access to cutting-edge technologies to help develop solutions to some of the country’s pressing issues.

 2. Summer Enrichment Academy

-Dates: Various
+Dates:

-Location: University of Maryland Baltimore County
+Location: University of Maryland, Baltimore County

-University of Maryland Baltimore County offers week-long workshops and programs for high school students who want to explore an area they are passionate about or find a new passion.
-Available both in person and online, you could pick courses like Web Development, Bioterrorism Simulation, Mock Trial, Financial Literacy and Investment Strategy, Cybersecurity, and more.
-If you are interested, act fast since there are only 10-25 spots depending on the course and registration is on a first-come, first-served basis.
+University of Maryland, Baltimore County offers week-long workshops and programs for high school students who want to explore an area they are passionate about or find a new passion.
+Available both in person and online, you could pick courses like Entrepreneurship, Bioterrorism, Mock Trial, Financial Literacy, Cybersecurity, and more.

-3. Summer Academy of Actuarial and Mathematical Sciences
+3. Summer Academy of Actuarial and Mathematical Sciences (SAAMS)

 Cost: Free